Santy1330/Eternals-Pack/README.md

 # Eternal-s-Pack
-This is a texture pack for Minecraft.
+This is a texture pack for Minecraft